Personalized News Recommendation with Context Trees: Preliminaries

 where $c_x$ is the total number of clicks received for news item $x$.
 Note that $c_x $ is not equal to $\alpha_x$ (Eq. \ref{eq:std}). $\alpha_x$ is the number of clicks for news item $x$ when the expert is \emph{active}, while $c_x$ is the number of clicks received by news item $x$ in \emph{total} whether the expert is active or not.

 The number of popular items $|\mathcal{P}|$ is important because it is unique for each news website.
 When $|\mathcal{P}|$ is small, the expert considers only the most recent read news.
-It is possible to tune this parameter to achieve better performance.
+It is important to tune this parameter appropriately.